billchen2k/phonetic-names/README.md

 ## Installation

-Download the latest universal binary build from Github Release Page and copy the binary to one of your $PATH folders (`/usr/local/bin`).
+Download the latest universal binary build from Github Release Page, codesign it (`codesign --force --deep --sign - ./PhoneticNames`), and copy the binary to one of your $PATH folders (`/usr/local/bin`).

 ## Build